Ontario Regiment Museum: The Museum Section

 The Museum Section documents the story of the Ontario Regiment RCAC from its beginnings in 1866 as the 34th Ontario Battalion of Infantry, through WW1 as the 34th and 116th Battalions, 11th Armoured Regiment (The Ontario Regiment (Tank)) in WW2 and the Ontario Regiment (RCAC) today.
 Members of this regiment have served Canada in every military operation since the Fenian Raids.

 The museum recounts the history through the display of artefacts grouped by type and period - Pre-Confederation, South African War, WW1, WW2, Afghanistan.
 These artefacts include uniforms, personal items, weapons (deactivated), medals, pictures, and trophies.
 The Museum Section can be enjoyed by the visitor alone, but the use of a guide is recommended to get some of the backstories behind the artefacts.

 The Military Vehicle Conservation Centre

 The Military Vehicle Conservation Centre was added on in 2018 and provided an additional 15,300 square feet for the vehicle collection.
 While in this section of the museum, visitors will experience the largest operational, historical military vehicle fleet in North America and teams of volunteers maintaining and restoring them.

 The vehicle collection

-The vehicle collection started in 1976 when the then Honorary Colonel of the Ontario Regiment, Norman Wilton purchased nine Ferret Scout Cars for use as a ceremonial troop.
+The vehicle collection started in 1976 when the then Honorary Colonel of the Ontario Regiment, Norman Wilton, purchased nine Ferret Scout Cars for use as a ceremonial troop.
 The original nine cars soon grew with the addition of BART - M4A2(76) W HVSS.
 Bart was acquired after WW2 from the US and was used as a training vehicle by the Ontario Regiment until the mid-1970s.
 Since then, the vehicle collection has continued to grow.
-Some (but not all) of the current inventory are:
+The current inventory includes, but is not limited to, the following vehicles: